BenjaminMedia/bonnier-php-sdk/README.md

 # bonnier-php-sdk
 PHP SDK for communicating with the Bonnier search db webservice.

-## Version
-0.6

 ## Examples
 ------------

 Even though these examples are pretty rough, they should give you a basic understanding on how to use the service class.
-All classes extends from the \Bonnier\Service class - which contains the basic functionality for talking with the webservice.
+All classes extends from the \Bonnier\Service\ServiceBase class - which contains the basic functionality for talking with the webservice.

 #### Initialize service
 ```php